ImaginaryDragons/Imaginary-Dragons-TDT4240-Group-Project/README.md

 # ImaginaryDragonsGame
-This game was made as a part of the course "TDT4240 - Softwar archtiecture" at the Norwegian University of Science and Technology.
+This game was made as a part of the course "TDT4240 - Softwar architecture" at the Norwegian University of Science and Technology.
 In this project, the main task is to make a functioning multiplayer game or fun app for Android or iPhone, based on your own game concept.

 ## About the game